-Prosecutor moves to vacate 22 non-unanimous jury convictions
+New Orleans move to vacate 22 non-unanimous jury convictions

 And, last year, the U.S. Supreme Court ruled that non-unanimous verdicts were unconstitutional.

-But the Supreme Court’s April decision affected only future cases and cases in which the defendants’ appeals had not been exhausted.
+But the Supreme Court’s decision in April affected only future cases and cases in which the defendants’ appeals had not been exhausted.
 That left an estimated 1,600 cases in Louisiana unaffected.
 Advocates estimate more than 300 of them are in New Orleans.

 Pending before the high court now is the question of whether the decision should be made retroactive.
-But Williams opted not to wait for that decision.
+Williams opted not to wait for that decision.

 Williams’ dubbed his initiative “the DA’s Jim Crow Jury Project” and said it is aimed at “repairing 120 plus years of injustice by methodically and efficiently reviewing all applications to the court of cases where persons were convicted by a non-unanimous jury.”

-Civil rights groups, including the American Civil Liberties Union of Louisiana and the Promise of Justice Initiative, praised the move.
+Civil rights groups, including the American Civil Liberties Union of Louisiana, praised the move.
+Jamila Johnson, of the Promise of Justice Initiative, said her organization represented many of the clients in Friday’s court proceedings.

+“It was incredibly moving,” she said, describing the case of one man who agreed to plead guilty to manslaughter - he had been convicted of murder in a non-unanimous verdict in 1974 - in a deal that made him instantly eligible for release from the state prison.

 The Promise of Justice Initiative said in a news release that it will reach out to crime victims who might be affected by the revisiting of some convictions.

 “While it is absolutely necessary to dismantle this intentionally racist practice of non-unanimous juries, it will have a huge impact on those who assumed the legal process was over,” Katie Hunter-Lowery, of the PJI said in a news release.
 “We invite survivors and victims’ loved ones to contact us at and we invite city and state leaders to allocate more funding and resources directly to impacted communities.”